Myanmar–Philippines relations: Rohingya crisis

 Regarding the Rohingya crisis, the Philippines has been open in receiving Rohingya refugees fleeing from Myanmar.
 Both the administration of Philippine President Benigno Aquino III and Rodrigo Duterte has pledged support to receive refugees with the latter offering to give Filipino citizenship to the Rohingya.

 In 2018, Myanmar criticized Duterte's characterization of the situation as a genocide while in response the Philippines issued an apology to Myanmar leader Aung San Suu Kyi and said the relevant remark was critical to European nations criticizing the human rights situation without extending help to Myanmar.

 Earlier in January 2018, Duterte has advised the Myanmar leader to ignore criticism on her country's human rights situation.
 A joint Japanese and Filipino team of former diplomats was also formed to investigate alleged human rights violations in relation to the crisis.

 Under the Duterte administration, the Philippines voted against a 2017 United Nations General Assembly resolution condemning the human rights situation in Myanmar and a 2018 United Nations Human Rights Council resolution which extended the mandate of a UN international fact finding team probing alleged human rights violations in Myanmar.

 Others

 Philippine Foreign Affairs Albert del Rosario urged Myanmar's roadmap to democracy, which he said is crucial.
 Del Rosario conveyed to Myanmar's Foreign Minister Lwin appeal to free the more than 2,000 political prisoners.

+From 19 to 20 January 2026, Philippine Foreign Affairs Secretary, Tess Lazaro, attended ASEAN discussions with Myanmar opposition groups, including the National Unity Government and the Chin National Front.
+According to Lazaro, they contributed "active, constructive and meaningful sharing of perspectives on the implementation of the ASEAN Five-Point Consensus."
+Lazaro also refused to endorse the 2025–26 Myanmar general election.